 Parents are welcome to come to school on many occasions throughout the year. e.g., Fun Fridays, special classroom activities, celebrations, concerts, assemblies and workshops.
 It is important on these occasions to share in your child's successes and achievements.
-During the 2017-2018 school year, parents will have the opportunity to visit their child's classroom during Open School Week (date TBD), more specific information will be given to parents in October.
-We are also continuing Family Fun Fridays this year.
+During the 2018-2019 school year, parents will have the opportunity to visit their child's classroom during Open School Week, as soon as we area given the dates, more specific information will be given to parents in October.
+We are also continuing Fun Fridays this year.
 This once-a-month event will give you a chance to work on a fun activity in your child's classroom.
+The Fun Friday dates for the year are 10/5, 11/9, 12/14, 1/18, 2/15, 3/8, 4/12, 5/10 and 6/7.

-When you visit, be sure to carry identification to present to the security desk.
+When you visit, be sure to carry a valid PHOTO ID to present to the security desk.
 Every person must sign in and out at the Security Desk.
+During special events, parents/guardians will receive special passes to enter the building, if you do not have the pass, then you need to sign in at the security desk with photo ID.
+For example, on Fun Fridays, Kindergarten families enter the building at the entrance in the back of the building (cul-de-sac) except for those with students in the Annex, 1st and 2nd grades families enter the building at the main entrance, 3rd grade families enter at the Middle Entrance and 4th and 5th grade families enter at the old main entrance (green doors by the parked cars).
 It is important not to interrupt instruction during the school day.
 If a parent would like to visit the classroom to speak with the teacher, please make an appointment with the teacher ahead of time.
 Parents and guardians are always welcome, but please do not walk through the building without an appointment or destination.